Ray v. Blair: The decision

 The Supreme Court overturned the decision of the Alabama Supreme Court.

 The Court reasoned that, first of all, the federal judiciary has jurisdiction in the matter because, while state electors are not federal officers, they are performing a federal function in assisting to determine the outcome of national elections.
 The state has the authority to oversee them, and, in doing this, the state acts under the authority from the Federal Constitution.

 Further, the Court determined that a state is within its rights to exclude, or to allow parties to exclude, potential electors on the basis of refusing to pledge to support the party's nominees.
 This is acceptable because it is a method of ensuring that party candidates in the general election are committed to the leadership and philosophy of the party.

-Finally, the Supreme Court decided unequivocally that the Twelfth Amendment doesn't prevent parties from requiring elector candidates to take a pledge of nominee support.
+Finally, the Supreme Court decided that the Twelfth Amendment doesn't prevent parties from requiring elector candidates to take a pledge of nominee support.
 Further, the requirement of a pledge does not deny equal protection under the Fourteenth Amendment.
 However, it did not address the requirement that electors must vote for their pledged candidate.

 The opinion of the Court was delivered by Justice Reed.